 Another jewel in Kangaroo Island that’s located right between Kelly Hill Conservation Park and Flinders Chase National Park.
 If you enjoy seeing adorable and furry wildlife that’s native to Australia, then this is the place to be.
 We are talking about Koalas, Kangaroos, Possums, Goannas and more!

 Take an expert tour guide – they are knowledgeable and always ready to make your visit super special.
 You can also stay overnight in a beach cabana and enjoy the magic of Kangaroo Island.

 Celebrate Art at the Adelaide Fringe Inc.

-This arts venue is one of Australia’s first ones, and it’s located along the King William Road – right across the Adelaide Oval, next to the River Torrens – it homes and celebrates some incredible artistic creations.
-From musicals to dance or orchestral performances, significant exhibitions and much more.
-It’s usually active as many festivals and artistic performances are held in this very building throughout the year.
+Located along the King William Road – right across the Adelaide Oval, this arts venue is one of Australia’s first.
+It hosts musicals, dance or orchestral performances to significant exhibitions and much more.
 If you enjoy exploring the different forms of arts, then definitely make a visit.

 Enter Chocolate Heaven at Haigh’s Chocolate Visitor Centre

 While being called the wine state in South Australia, Adelaide has another delicious surprise for travellers.
 To experience that, head to the Haigh’s Chocolate Visitor Centre – located near the parklands and the centre of the city.

 Watch how the chocolates are handmade.
 The staff is quite welcoming – you might even get some irresistible tasting samples.
 The aroma alone will put a smile on your face.
 Make sure to get some Haigh’s Chocolate for the road and the folks back home!